Gary Allan: It Would Be You

 Allan's second studio album, It Would Be You, was released in 1998.
 Although he has been writing songs since his teen years, the singer has not really hesitated to bump his work from his albums in favor of those written by other songwriters that he respects.
-For this album, Allan replaced one of his songs with "No Judgement Day", written by Allen Shamblin.
+For the album, Allan replaced one of his songs with "No Judgement Day", written by Allen Shamblin.
 Even though that song was a hidden acoustic track, radio stations started giving it some heavy airplay.
 "No Judgement Day" tells the story of a restaurant owner from a small town in Texas, where ex co-workers killed him in search of money, for drugs and alcohol.
 The album's title track became Allan's second hit to reach the Top 10 on the U.S. country charts, remaining there after 21 weeks of radio play, "way beyond the tenure of most disposable radio hits."
 In early-1999, Decca Records folded, and when Allan moved to the parent label, MCA Nashville, the It Would Be You album was left in limbo.

 Allan was named as "Country Music's Sexy Star" by People Magazine.
 He also delved into the acting world in the TV mini-series Shake, Rattle, & Roll, in which he would play the lead role of Eddie Cochran.
 He followed that role with a part in the CBS TV series Pensacola: Wings of Gold, but describes his acting experience as "tedious."

 Smoke Rings in the Dark

-In 1999, Allan released his third studio album Smoke Rings in the Dark.
-This was an album that he recorded while in the midst of divorcing from his second wife, Versace model Danette Day, after only seven months of marriage.
+In 1999, Allan released his third studio album Smoke Rings in the Dark which is an album he recorded while in the midst of divorcing from his second wife, Versace model Danette Day, after only seven months of marriage.
 Unlike his first two albums, Smoke Rings in the Dark made fuller use of background singers and stringed instruments, "resulting in a lusher, fuller sound."
 The new album avoided the "devil-may-care brashness" of the first two, instead presenting a tone balanced between youthful optimism and "the knowledge that some of life's experiences exact a high toll."
 Smoke Rings in the Dark was certified platinum, and it included two successful singles, including its title track.